Rules and Regulations for Allotments

 - Only dogs registered with us up to or during 2010 may be kept on allotments, no other dogs are allowed to be kept on site

-Inspections are carried out by staff from Hartlepool Borough Council's Community Safety and Engagement team.
+Inspections are carried out by staff from Hartlepool Borough Council's Heritage & Countryside team via the details below.
 The inspections will look to check that the rules in the tenancy agreement are being followed, particularly regarding cultivation.
 Other things covered by the inspections include making sure that tenants are maintaining the internal fences, no unauthorised animals are being kept and that plots and communal areas are not being used for fly tipping.

 As well as inspecting individual plots they will also look at the site as a whole to check that the perimeter fence is secure, the condition of the access lanes and site security.